MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-custom-app-policies-and-settings.md

 Developers within your organization can add a custom app to Teams by uploading an app package (in a .zip file) directly to a team or in the personal context.
 This is different from how apps are added through the Teams app store.
 Adding a custom app by uploading an app package, also known as sideloading, lets specific users within your organization to test an app, before it's ready to be widely distributed.

+During the creation of an app, the developers create and add an app ID to the manifest file.
+You can view this external app ID on the Manage apps page after you enable the column `External app ID` from the column settings.
+You can also view it on the app details page of a custom app.
+The ID is applicable for custom apps only.

 ## Custom app policy and settings

 Three settings determine whether a user can upload a custom app to a team.
 It gives admins granular control over who can add custom apps to a team and which teams custom apps can be added to.
+These settings don't affect the ability to block third-party apps.

 * [User custom app policy](#user-custom-app-policy)
 * [Team custom app setting](#team-custom-app-setting)
 * [Org-wide custom app setting](#org-wide-custom-app-setting)

-These settings don't affect the ability to block third-party apps.

 ### User custom app policy